XpycTee/ami-client/README.pypi.md

 ```

-The result will be a dictionary indicating the successful execution of the transfer:
+The result will be a list of dictionaries indicating the successful execution of the transfer:
 ```json
 [
     {